top of page

 We grow, as individuals and as a society, through encounter and community.

-The human person has important needs and aspirations that are to be respected, listened to and understood.
-Each person is also a mystery to him-herself, defying easy categorization and predictable approaches.
-Helping people encounter themselves and others - psychologically, culturally and spiritually - has been at the core of my academic teaching, community leadership, program coordination, clinical and research experience.
+The human person has important needs and aspirations that are to be understood and respected.
+Helping people encounter self and others beyond divisions has been at the core of my teaching, writing, community leadership, and clinical experience.

-Community is a place where people can feel that they belong and that they matter just because they are, no matter what their abilities and inabilities are.
+Community is a place where people can feel that they belong just as they are.

 Anchor 2